citizenship by investment

 Permanent residence requirements

-To apply for a permanent residency permit through the Portuguese entrepreneur visa, you will need to fulfil several key criteria:
+To apply for a permanent residency permit through the Portuguese entrepreneur visa, you will need to fulfill several key criteria:

 • Permanent residency requirement: You must have lived in Portugal for at least five years.
 This period doesn’t have to be continuous.
 Still, there should not be any gaps longer than six consecutive months or eight non-consecutive months within the validity of the residency permit.